input-output-hk/iogx/README.md

 ];
 ```

-This field is optional and defaults to the empty list `[]`.
+This field is optional and defaults to the empty list.

-The `project` field can be used to extract some useful binaries like so:
+Here you could use `hsPkgs` to obtain some useful binaries:
 ```nix
 packages = [
   project.hsPkgs.cardano-cli.components.exes.cardano-cli